Managing your money and debts

 What steps can you take to help manage your money?

-Using a budget planner is an easy way to manage your finances, work out an achievable budget and identify where savings can be made.
+Using a budget planner, is an easy way to manage your finances, work out an achievable budget and identify where savings can be made.
+You should:

 • List everything that's coming in and out of your account each month.
-This is the starting point to being able to balance your budget.
 Your bank statements should help with this.

-• Identify essential outgoings such as your mortgage, council tax, utilities, travel expenses, childcare etc. These costs are likely to be a set amount each month.
+• Highlight the essential outgoings such as your mortgage, council tax, utilities, travel expenses, childcare etc. These costs are likely to be a set amount each month.

-• Identify variable outgoings such as groceries, clothes and everyday expenses such as coffee, lunch and newspapers.
-These outgoings will change on a month-to-month basis, and they are the ones that you can reduce and can have the biggest impact on balancing your budget.
+• Identify variable outgoings such as groceries, clothes and everyday expenses such as coffee and lunch.
+These outgoings will change on a month-to-month basis and they are the ones that you can reduce which can have the biggest impact on balancing your budget.

-Once you've created a budget planner, these are things you can do to organise and take control of it.
+Once you've created a budget planner, these are things you can do to organise and take control of your finances:

 • Wherever possible, pay your bills by Direct Debit or standing order 1 or 2 days after you get paid, so that you know you'll have enough in your account and can clearly see what's left over.